sveneisenschmidt/yay/docs/integrations.md

         arguments:
             - achievement.getName() in ['mycompany-achievement-01'] and filteredPersonalActions.count() >= 5
 ```
-Hint 1: Achivement validators are defined via the symfony container specification for services.
+Hint 1: Achievement validators are defined via the symfony container specification for services.

+Hint 2: Achievement validators are automatically registered if when the option `autoconfigure: true` as a default option or service property is set.

-Hint 2: Due to the connection between achievement and action through `addActionDefinition` of our `AchivementDefinition` we can use `filteredPersonalActions` to access on a player's personal actions and actions that are supported by our achievement.
+Hint 3: Due to the connection between achievement and action through `addActionDefinition` of our `AchievementDefinition` we can use `filteredPersonalActions` to access on a player's personal actions and actions that are supported by our achievement.

 # Using your integration